yjwsb233/dh140-haiqi/Notes.md

+#Week 1 Note
-Upload new files to Jupyter under "Week" every week.
+- Upload new files to Jupyter under "Week" every week.
-Carto and Mapbox are two biggest web-based mapping application
+- Carto and Mapbox are two biggest web-based mapping application